xingchen0123/xingchen0123.github.io/index.md

 Hi!
 My name is Xing Chen (陈醒, [meaning of my first name](https://en.wiktionary.org/wiki/%E9%86%92#Definitions)).
 I am an assistant professor at [School of International Relations and Public Affairs](https://sirpa.fudan.edu.cn/) at [Fudan University](https://www.fudan.edu.cn/en/).
 I obtained my PhD in Environmental Economics and bachelor degree in Environmental Science from [Peking University](https://english.pku.edu.cn/).
 My advisor was Professor [Jintao Xu](https://www.nsd.pku.edu.cn/szdw/qzjs/x/262188.htm#) from [National School of Development](https://www.nsd.pku.edu.cn/xygk/xygk1/index.htm).
 Additionally, I spent a year as a visiting scholar at [UC Berkeley](https://are.berkeley.edu/), supervised by Professor [Peter Berck](https://are.berkeley.edu/users/peter-berck).

 My experiences in Shanghai ignited my interest in politics.
-Drawing on real-world observations, I provide empirical insights into how information, trauma, and psychocultural factors shape political trust and decision-making under authoritarianism.
-I am especially interested in how the collective unconscious subtly shapes people’s perception of new information.
+My current research focuses on public opinion and political economy within authoritarian systems.
+Drawing on real-world observations, I provide empirical insights into how information, trauma, and psychocultural factors shape political trust and decision-making.
+I am particularly interested in how the collective unconscious subtly shapes people’s perceptions of new information.

 My research has appeared or is forthcoming in ***Governance, Journal of Development Economics, and World Development***, among other journals.